DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 # Features

 - Use AWS Lambda to re-route triggered S3 events to Datadog
+- Use AWS Lambda to re-route triggered Kinesis data stream events to Datadog, only the Cloudwatch logs are supported
 - Cloudwatch, ELB, S3, CloudTrail, VPC and CloudFont logs can be forwarded
 - SSL Security
 - JSON events providing details about S3 documents forwarded